mark-spurgeon/that-startpage-rocks/README.md

 ## Contribute

-Please [submit bugs](https://github.com/the-duck/that-startpage-rocks/issues/new) if you find some:) If you've got new web services that you'd like me to add, please do also submit a bug.
+Please [submit a bug](https://github.com/the-duck/that-startpage-rocks/issues/new) if you find one.
+If you've got new web services that you'd like me to add, please do also submit a bug.
+Other ideas or questions are also welcome.

 ## Authors